Earth vs the Wildhearts: Reception and legacy

 Earth vs the Wildhearts was voted the best album of 1993 by Kerrang! magazine in their yearly poll.
-In 2006, Kerrang! rated it #20 in a special publication of the best Rock Albums.
+In 2006, Kerrang! rated it No. 20 in a special publication of the best Rock Albums.
 Billy Morrison of Camp Freddy and Circus Diablo states that Earth vs the Wildhearts is one of his favourite albums of all time.

 On the 15th anniversary of the album's release, in 2008, the Wildhearts toured, playing the original version of the album in its entirety.
 On its 20th anniversary, in 2013, the Wildhearts reformed for a tour in which the original version of the album was played in its entirety nightly, followed by a second set of songs chosen by the audience.
-One of the gigs on that tour, at Rock City in Nottingham, was recorded for the 2014 live album, Rock City vs The Wildhearts.
+One of the gigs on that tour, at Rock City in Nottingham, was recorded for the 2014 live album, Rock City vs the Wildhearts.
 In 2018, the band went on a short tour playing the album in full, for its 25th anniversary.